 ST. JOSEPH’S CATHEDRAL: The first St. Joseph Roman Catholic Church was a wooden structure built in 1904 at the original Marcelin village site.
 When the village was moved, a new church was built to house the growing congregation.
 Its architect, Theodore de Byl, was noted for building churches for French Canadian Roman Catholic communities in Western Canada using local brick and fieldstone.
 Completed in 1923, it was renamed St. Joseph’s Parish, Marcelin.
 It is now a Municipal Heritage Property.
 The parish included a convent for some time; its nuns were known for teaching school and music to local children.

 There were many country school houses throughout the area in the first part of the 20th century.
 They could be found about every 5 – 6 miles, since children had to walk or ride horses to school.
-A highlight of the tour route is OTTAWA SCHOOL.
-Established in 1910, the original Ottawa School #2519 was destroyed by fire.
-The new school, rebuilt in 1930, functioned until closing in 1958.
+OTTAWA SCHOOL, established in 1910, is one of the few brick schools that still stand and is on our tour route.
+The original Ottawa School #2519 was destroyed by fire.
+The new brick school, rebuilt in 1930, functioned until closing in 1958.
 As with many country schools, it was a focus of the community providing not only education facilities but a centre for meetings, socials, dances, Christmas concerts, and sports days.
-The school is privately owned and has undergone some restoration.
+The school is now privately owned.